kmkr/angular-ws/presentation/presentation.md

 # Agenda

-- Historie
+- History
-- Oversikt over Angulars konsepter
+- Overview of the concepts in Angular
-- Kodeeksempler
+- Code examples
-- Hands-on (guestbook-klient)
+- Hands-on (guestbook-client)
     - Module
     - Controller
     - Service
     - Routing
     * Directive
-    * Unit testing med Karma og Jasmine
+    * Unit testing with Karma and Jasmine
 - Angular 2.x